emdoyle/blog-jam/posts/03_31_2022_building_in_web3.md

 1. Read the docs, read the source if it still doesn't make sense or the docs are missing
 2. Try to implement what I want (keep referencing source material)
-3. Ask a question in Discord about any assumptions that aren't holding up in implementation
+3. Ask questions in Discord about any assumptions that aren't holding up in implementation
 4. Repeat

 It was challenging, but it was a pleasant surprise to find that most fellow explorers were more than willing to lend a hand.
 The web3 programming model seems to lead to global incentives for developers to collaborate, since 'growing the community' is almost always the top priority.